2024 Economic Development Annual Report

 Looking to the future

-In 2024, the Economic Development team will continue to support the growth and diversification of the Oakville economy.
+In 2025, the Economic Development department will continue to support the growth and diversification of the Oakville economy.

 For up-to-date news, events, and more, follow us on X and LinkedIn.